 And what does that mean?
 Well, put simply, better results.

-Related: See how Totalmobile improved their ROI by 23%
+Related: See how Totalmobile improved its ROI by 23%

 To be ahead of the curve, you need to implement an attribution tool that will help you connect the dots between your website, your CRM and your analytics.
 With a tool like Ruler Analytics in place, you’ll be able to definitively prove what works and what doesn’t and change your strategy accordingly.